Hall County License Hearing Guide

 Automatic License Suspension

-Your license can be automatically suspended after a DUI arrest in Hall County, TX, under two main circumstances: failing a breath or blood test, or refusing to submit to testing.
+Following a DUI arrest, your license can be automatically suspended under two primary circumstances: failing a breath or blood test or refusing to submit to testing.

 If You Took the Breath/Blood Test and Failed

 - BAC over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended.
-The suspension period is typically **** for a first offense.
-Double-check this with a Texas DUI attorney.
+Under Texas law, the suspension period is typically 90 days for a first offense.

 If You Refused Testing

-- Implied Consent Law in Texas: Texas, like most states, has an "implied consent" law.
-This law states that by driving on Texas roads, you have implicitly consented to submit to a breath or blood test if lawfully arrested for suspicion of DUI.
-Refusal to submit to testing can result in the longer suspension period described above, regardless of your actual BAC.
+- Implied Consent Law in Texas: By driving on Texas roads, you have implicitly consented to submit to a breath or blood test if lawfully arrested for DUI.
+Refusal to submit to testing carries significant consequences, as outlined above.

 The ALR/Administrative Hearing